How video layouts work

 For smart meeting mode:

-• When a layout is created, all video windows are set to the Active speaker type by default.
+• all video windows are set to type Active speaker when creating the default video layout;

 For moderated role-based conference mode:

-• There is no option to select Time-based shuffling and Active speaker types for the slot.
+• it is not possible to select Time-based shuffling and Active speaker types for the slot.

 In video lecture mode layout customization is not available because the layout is generated according to a fixed rule: the lecturer (speaker) sees all participants, while each participant sees only the lecturer.

-For the slots of the Time-based shuffling type, one can change the parameters for alternating participants (general settings for all slots and layouts for each specific conference):
+For slots of type Time-based shuffling, you can change the participant switching settings (general settings for all slots and the video layout for each specific conference):

-• The sequence of rotation (alternation): from the first participant available in the video layout to the last one, or vice versa
+• The order of shuffling (rotation): from the first participant available in the video layout to the last one, or vice versa

-• The interval at which participants alternate (rotate) in the slots
+• The interval at which participants will be shuffled in the slots

 • Alternation type:

-• Replace — a user is replaced with another participant who is not in the video layout.
+• Replace — a participant is replaced by another participant not in the video layout;

-• Move — participants are moved from their slot to the nearest one with the type Time-based shuffling.
+• Move — participants are moved from their slot to the nearest one with the same Time-based shuffling type.

 If the conference mode is changed, and some layouts have already been created, certain slots will change their type due to the restrictions described above:

-• When switching to moderated role-based conference (from any mode), all Time-based shuffling and Active speaker slots will change their type to Random.
+• when switching to a moderated role-based conference (from any mode), all slots Time-based shuffling and Active speaker are replaced with Random;

-• When switching to smart meeting (from any other mode), in other words, there must be at least 2 video windows for active speakers:
+• When switching to smart meeting (from any other mode):

-• if the layout includes multiple slots of the Random type, then 2 of them will change their type to Active speaker.
+• if the video layout includes slots of type Random, then the first one changes its type to Active speaker;